ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-16-aws-elasticbeanstalk.md

 Docker containers are a good option on EB when the application has many funky dependencies which makes packaging it on Docker a good choice.
 All the config files are stored in the application source bundle.
 Docker comes in three flavors:

-- Preconfigured - generic configured container for Java with Glassfish, python or node; does not require a `Dockerfile`;
+- Preconfigured - generic configured container for Java Glassfish/JavaSE/Tomcat, IIS, node, php, python, ruby; does not require a `Dockerfile`;

 - Single container - one container per instance; requires a `Dockerfile`; does not require a `Dockerrun.aws.json`